 Since elephants can’t sweat like us to keep cool, they prefer a mud bath to protect from the sun (like the one above rolling around in the dirt).
 And that’s exactly what we helped them do next!
 We literally got knee deep in a mud pit with the elephants and rubbed it all over them.

 The elephants were completely relaxed and just rolled over in the mud letting us rub them down.
-They were in elephant heaven 😉
+They were in elephant heaven… and so was I

 The handlers had a secret word that they’d say to get the elephants to spray mud all over you!

-This sweet little guy hugged me the entire way, how precious is that?!
+This sweet little elephant hugged me the entire way to the river.
+How precious is he!?
+I was seriously on cloud 9.

 Once in the river, the elephants just started leisurely laying around, swimming in the water with us!